ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/marts/arr/mart_arr.md

 {% enddocs %}

-{% docs arr_data_mart_incr %}
+{% docs mart_arr_incr %}

-Keeps daily snapshots of arr_data_mart.
+Keeps daily snapshots of mart_arr.
 This allows to query ARR from a historical perspective.

 The below query will pull ARR by month as observed on selected snapshot_date.

 SELECT
   arr_month,
   SUM(arr)  AS arr
-FROM "ANALYTICS"."ANALYTICS"."ARR_DATA_MART_INCR"
+FROM "ANALYTICS"."ANALYTICS"."MART_ARR_INCR"
 WHERE arr_month < DATE_TRUNC('month',CURRENT_DATE)
 GROUP BY 1
 ORDER BY 1 DESC